pkini2002/NMAMIT-CSE-Labs-2020-24/CN-Lab-Programs/README.md

 - Write a program for Hamming Code generation for error detection and correction.
 - Write a program for simple RSA algorithm to encrypt and decrypt the data
 - Write a program for congestion control using Leaky bucket algorithm.
+- Using UDP SOCKETS, write a client-server program to make the client sending two numbers and an operator, and server responding with the result.
+Display the result and appropriate messages for invalid inputs at the client side.
+- Using TCP sockets, write a client-server program to make client sending the file name and the server to send back the contents of the requested file if present.